tejasveesaini/AI_APITestFramework/README.md

 ## Overview

-This script leverages Ollama's local AI server to automatically generate Python code for API testing.
+This project leverages Ollama's local AI server to automatically generate Python code for API testing.
 It takes an example request/response file and uses an AI model to create reusable test code that verifies API responses and status codes.

 ## Requirements